stopabidi/ai-architecture/JOURNEY.md

 But it worked.
 And I wanted more.

 ## Phase 2: Control (Late 2025)
-LM Studio was great but I wanted more.
-Discovered **Ollama**, and that changed everything.
+LM Studio was great but then I stumbled on Ollama.
+**Ollama** made everything easier to use.
 Suddenly I could pull any model by name from the terminal and run it instantly.

 Went on a tear.
 Tried **Meta Llama** models.
 Then **Mistral**.
 Then **Gemma**.
 Then **Qwen 3.6**.
 Every model family felt like opening a different door, each one had its own personality, its own strengths.